earthlingmusic/earthlingmusic.github.io/docs/_posts/2022-07-05-cloud-kinski-the-best-space-alien-band-on-planet-earth.md

 Q: What does Nanu mean?
 Is it an alien word?

-A: Nanu is Bengali slang for “grandmother”.
+A: Nanu is Bengali slang for “(maternal) grandmother”.

 Q: Nanu.